gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

 QA project.
 It also waits for a resulting status.

-1. GitLab QA pulls images from the registry, spins-up containers and runs tests against a test environment that has been just orchestrated by `gitlab-qa` tool.
+1. GitLab QA pulls images from the registry, spins-up containers and runs tests against a test environment that has been just orchestrated by the `gitlab-qa` tool.

-1. The result of GitLab QA pipeline is being propagated upstream, through Omnibus, back to CE / EE merge request.
+1. The result of the GitLab QA pipeline is being propagated upstream, through Omnibus, back to CE / EE merge request.

 #### How do I write tests?

 In order to write new tests, you first need to learn more about GitLab QA architecture.
-There is some documentation about it in GitLab QA project [here][gitlab-qa-architecture].
+See the [documentation about it][gitlab-qa-architecture] in GitLab QA project.

-Once you decided were to put test environment orchestration scenarios and instance specs, take a looks at [relevant documentation][instance-qa-readme] and examples in [the `qa/` directory][instance-qa-examples].
+Once you decided where to put test environment orchestration scenarios and instance specs, take a look at the [relevant documentation][instance-qa-readme] and examples in [the `qa/` directory][instance-qa-examples].

 ## Where can I ask for help?

-You can ask question in `#qa` channel on Slack (GitLab internal) or you can find an issue you would like to work on in [the issue tracker][gitlab-qa-issues] and start a new discussion there.
+You can ask question in the `#qa` channel on Slack (GitLab internal) or you can find an issue you would like to work on in [the issue tracker][gitlab-qa-issues] and start a new discussion there.